-We have a team of teaching assistants, including higher level teaching assistant (HLTA) who are trained to deliver SEND provision
+We have a team of teaching assistants, including higher level teaching assistants (HLTA) who are trained to deliver SEND provision across the whole-school.

-We will work collaboratively with the Learning Support Service to ensure TAs (Teaching Assistants) and teaching staff have access to SEND training from specialist teachers working within Salford.
+We will work collaboratively with the Learning Support Service and other external agencies to ensure TAs (Teaching Assistants) and teaching staff have access to up to date SEND training from specialist teachers and practitioners working within Salford and surrounding areas.